 There is more to the story that I cannot share, but I believe that the demonic realm was the author of this plan, not the Lord.
 Their purpose was to drive this young man away from the Lord through disillusionment and disappointment.
 Fortunately, they were not successful, and he did learn some valuable lessons.

-If you are one who is prone to playing the “God spoke to me” card regularly, I have a couple of simple suggestions:
+If you are one who is prone to playing the “God spoke to me” card regularly, I have a simple suggestion:

 “I believe God told me”